-5. Neurological Disorders :
+5. Neurological Disorders

-• If swallowing is normal
+• If your child is swallowing normally.

-• If the child has a natural swallowing reflex
+• If the child has a natural swallowing reflex.

 Post these evaluations, the following line of treatment is followed:

-• Reducing acidic food from the child’s diet
+• Reducing acidic food from the child’s diet.

-• Enhancing the child’s capacity to swallow
+• Working on the child’s capacity to swallow.

-• Tightening of face muscles
+• Tightening of face muscles.

 • Improving oral-sensory awareness to help the child understand when his mouth or face is wet.